What’s The Difference Between Off-the-Shelf and Custom Content

 Custom and Off The Shelf Content

-Custom elearning content is specifically designed around a subject – usually for a single organisation, their policies, workflow, process and is often aligned to a specific Learning and Development requirement.
 Whilst custom elearning courses can cover any projects they are normally commissioned for a very specific content requirement.
 Companies or organisations will develop their own custom content because they have very specific learning requirements relating to the content or have a very specific content requirement that hasn’t been met by an off the shelf course.

 It is not unusual for a company to develop a custom course that meets a niche content requirement and take this to the market and sell it to cover their development costs.

 Custom content development ensures that every detail is covered to meet the requirements of a business and is typically owned by them for only their own use.
-Deployment of their course will be via the company Learning Management System (LMS) or Learning Experience Platform (LXP).
-The content can still be updated to ensure that it is up to date and relevant.
-This can be carried out internally or externally via the elearning development partner.
+Deployment of their course will be via the company Learning Management System (LMS) or Learning Experience Platform (LXP), with managers wondering what content they could deploy into their LMS or LXP

 Branding, colours, graphics and any specific requirements can all be accommodated within the custom development, but this will all add to the project budget so there are often a number of decisions to be made as the client works through the initial specification and project cost phase.